chriswallace/chriswallace.net/services.md

 description: Get the strategic oversight, vision, and expertise of an experienced Chief Design Officer on your terms.
 As a Fractional CDO, I provide hands-on design leadership tailored to the unique needs of your organization, helping you drive impactful design strategies, establish a powerful brand presence, and scale your product or service experience.
 ---

 <p class="sub-heading fade-in-element mb-12">Ready to level up your design capabilities?
-Hire me as a <a href="/fractional-cdo">Fractional CDO</a> or Design Lead ready to solve your toughest challenges.</p>
+I'm available on both an individual project and ongoing basis to help you level up your design capabilities.</p>

 <div class="{{ page.markdown }} max-w-none">
   <div class="services__container">